algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 └── 📄 LICENCE
 └── 📝 README.md
 ```
-Here is a detailled version of the `src` folder:
+Here is a detailed version of the `src` folder:
 ```
 └── 📁 src
     └── 📄 main.c